jorisvink/tier6/README.md

 a source earlier, acting like a soft-switch.

 Tier6 is only L2, it does not autoconfigure your interfaces.
 You are in charge of that.

+Join all your machines into a single L2 network, no matter where they are.

 ## Building